nabla-squared/laplacian.generator/README.md

 How to create a new module
 ===========================

-At first, create the following 2 files in the root directory of the newly created project folder:
+At first, on the root directory of the newly created project folder, create the module definition file in the following format:

 **laplacian-module.yml**: